zanton123/HaSAPPy/docs/README.md

 chmod +x PreprocessReads
 ```

-This step is not needed if adaptor and quality trimming of the reads is not desired.
+This step is not required if adaptor and quality trimming of the reads is not desired.

-##GENERATE GENES REFERENCE LIBRARY FOR HaSAPPy SOFTWARE
+##GENERATE THE GENE ANNOTATION REFERENCE FOR HaSAPPy SOFTWARE

-After installation of HaSAPPY program, Genes Reference Library must be generated using GeneReference_built.py
+After installation of HaSAPPY program, Genes Annotation Reference must be generated using GeneReference_built.py
 The program requires two variables:

+`python GeneReference_built.py -i <path-to-input-file.txt> -o <path-to-output-anotation.pkl>`

 **-i** (INPUT) 	location of .txt file containing gene annotations according to UCSC browser.
 In the download folder, users can find the mm10_REFSEQgenes.txt file built for the mouse genome according to the assembly of Dec.
 2011 (GCRm38/mm10).
 Alternatively, annotations can be obtained from UCSC browser (http://genome.ucsc.edu/cgi-bin/hgTables?command=start).
 Provide the following informations: